mkraenz/dwarves-of-mikraz-1/README.md

   - [x] cooldown timer
   - [x] get order
   - [x] process order
-  - [ ] make batch size Max and Inf work
+  - [x] make batch size Max and Inf work
   - [ ] progress indicator for one batch
   - [ ] spawn finished products
   - [ ] show current order
     - forager displays it additionally on the workshop with an "x20" for the amount
-  - [ ] show progress of current order
+  - [ ] show overall progress of current order
 - [ ] can collect finished product

 ## Data generation